 \subsection{Comparison}

-In genus at least one, almost every distribution of angles that are realized with co-axial monodromy can also be realized with strict dihedral monodromy.
+In genus at least one, almost every array of angles that are realized with co-axial monodromy can also be realized with strict dihedral monodromy.
 The exceptions are two of the four families of Proposition~\ref{prop:51}.

-\begin{prop} Let $2\pi(a_{1},\dots,a_{n},c_{1},\dots,c_{p})$ be a distribution of angles.
-If it is realized by a spherical metric with co-axial monodromy on a surface of genus $g$, then it can also be realized by a metric with strict dihedral monodromy on a surface of genus $g$ with the following the following two families of exceptions in genus one (parametrized by $k \in \mathbb{N}^{\ast}$): \begin{itemize} \item $(4k+2)\pi,c,\dots,c$ with $2k$ equal angles $c \notin \pi\mathbb{Z}$; \item $(4k+2)\pi$. \end{itemize} The latter present obstruction for dihedral monodromy (Proposition~\ref{prop:51}) but clearly satisfy hypothesis of Theorem~\ref{thm:53}. \end{prop}
+\begin{prop} If an array of angles $2\pi(a_{1},\dots,a_{n},c_{1},\dots,c_{p})$ is realized by a spherical metric with co-axial monodromy on a surface of genus $g \geq 1$, then it can also be realized by a metric with strict dihedral monodromy on a surface of genus $g$ with the following two families of exceptions in genus one (parametrized by $k \in \mathbb{N}^{\ast}$): \begin{itemize} \item $(4k+2)\pi,c,\dots,c$ with $2k$ angles $c \notin \pi\mathbb{Z}$; \item $(4k+2)\pi$. \end{itemize} These two families present obstruction for dihedral monodromy (Proposition~\ref{prop:51}) but clearly satisfy the hypotheses of Theorem~\ref{thm:53}. \end{prop}

-\begin{proof} Since the distribution is realized by a metric with co-axial monodromy, we have $\sum a_{i} \geq 2g-2+n+p$.
-If $g \geq 2$ and $p \geq 1$, this implies existence of a metric with strict dihedral monodromy (Theorem~\ref{thm:52}).
+\begin{proof} Since the array is realized by a metric with co-axial monodromy, the sum of integer angles satisfies $\sum a_{i} \geq 2g-2+n+p$ (see Theorem~\ref{thm:53}).
+If $g \geq 2$ and $p \geq 1$, this implies the existence of a metric with strict dihedral monodromy (Theorem~\ref{thm:52}).
 If $g \geq 2$ but $p=0$, classical Gauss-Bonnet implies $\sum a_{i} > 2g-2+n$ and thus $\sum a_{i} \geq 2g+n-1$.
-This also implies existence of the adequate metric.
+This also implies the existence of a metric as required.